by Andrea Blundell

 And these things often aren’t connection at all…

-If you think you are connecting with others, but it’s based around a shared dislike of other people, or on talking about others?
 Sure, you have something in common, but that tight feeling inside is not one of trust and connection.
+It’s just group misery.

-Think that connection is easy for you because you are always ‘having a laugh’?
-Many people hide themselves behind humour, and again, you can’t really connect if the real you isn’t present.
-As for ‘fun’ nights out, this can sometimes lead to genuine sharing and connection.
-But if the only thing you share is that you both like drinking or dancing, then it’s a shared experience over true connection.
+This can sometimes lead to genuine sharing and connection.
+But if the only thing you share is that you both like drinking or dancing, then it’s shared experience over true connection.

 Why is connecting with people so hard for me?

 Human interaction is not easy for everyone.
-For some people it’s just a case of shyness, but if that is the case, you’ll tend to feel connected to your family and a few close friends, just not strangers.
+For some people it’s just a case of shyness, but if that is so, you’ll tend to feel connected to your family and a few close friends, just not strangers.

 Otherwise, a failure to connect to others tends to be a sign of a psychological health issue.
 Which sounds scary, but simply means you might need to reconsider your perspective, or seek some support to try new ways of thinking and behaving.